vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 * (Optional) `grpc-timeout` lets you specify how long to wait for the calls that have the potential to take longer to process.
 We recommend `-H "grpc-timeout: 30S"`
+* `Content-Disposition` lets you specify the Document ID of the file with the following format: `Content-Disposition: form-data; name="file"; filename="t2"` where `file` is the name of the file and `filename` is Document ID that you want

 ## File Upload Request Details